ghaskari/TensorFlow-Developer-Professional-Certificate/README.md

 - Focus on sequences, time series, and prediction in NLP.
 - Apply recurrent neural networks (RNNs), gated recurrent units (GRUs), and long short-term memory (LSTM) networks for text analysis and generation.

+### 4. Sequences, Time Series, and Prediction

+- solve time series and forecasting problems in TensorFlow.
+- Prepare data for time series learning using best practices.
+- Explore how RNNs and ConvNets can be used for predictions.
+- Build a sunspot prediction model using real-world data.

 ## Getting Started

 To get started, ensure you have a basic understanding of Python programming and familiarity with mathematics concepts such as linear algebra, calculus, and statistics.
 These foundational skills are crucial for grasping the concepts taught in this course.